-An approximately nine hundred mile journey separated Susa from Jerusalem.
-Write that number in the space provided on the map.
+An approximately nine-hundred-mile journey separated Susa from Jerusalem.4 Write that number in the space provided on the map.

-At this point in history, the ten Northern Tribes of Israel had already been scattered for more than two hundred years (since 722 BC).
-And for approximately 100 years, the Southern Kingdom of Judah had been digging roots in Babylon (587 BC).6 While a small segment returned to Jerusalem from Babylon under Cyrus in 539 BC, the vast majority stayed.
-It is this vast majority of exiles who will be our focus in Esther!
+At this point in history, the ten Northern Tribes of Israel had already been scattered for more than two hundred years (since 722 BC).5 And for approximately one hundred years, the Southern Kingdom of Judah had been growing roots in Babylon (587 BC).6 While a small segment returned to Jerusalem from Babylon under Cyrus in 539 BC, the vast majority stayed.
+It is this vast majority of exiles who will be our focus in Esther.